cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 - symlinks are a "shortcut" of sorts, pointing at the original file from a new location.
 This can be used across mounts (docker) or partitions/drives, and does not cost you any extra space.
 The only possible issue is that if the original file is deleted (when you remove a torrent,) the torrents in your client using the `symlink` will "break" and you will receive errors.
 If this sounds like a hassle, consider reading further about hardlinks.

-- hardlinks are a tricky thing for someone not familiar, but are worth understanding.
-They are a "direct line" to the actual data on the disk and are indistinguishable from the original to the file system.
-They do not require any space, but until all references are deleted, the file will exist on the disk.
-These linktypes are only possible on the same partition/disk/mount, and you will need to have your linkDir set to the same mount (docker) or partition.
+- hardlinks are a tricky thing for someone not familiar with the concept but are worth understanding.
+They are a "direct line" to the actual data on the disk and, as far as the file system is concerned, are indistinguishable from the original.
+Hardlinks do not require any additional space and the file will remain on the disk until all references to said file are deleted.
+These linktypes are only possible on the same partition/disk/mount, and you will need to have your `linkDir` set to the same mount (Docker) or partition as your `dataDirs`.
 This is the best approach if you do not always keep the source torrent in your client (due to them being deleted from the tracker) - which would then break symlinks and cross-seeds.
 This is the approach commonly used in Arr's on import.

 :::tip
 If you are using qBittorrent, consider checking out [qbit_manage](https://github.com/StuffAnThings/qbit_manage) to manage your hardlinks eligible for deletion.